givemesomefaces/dependency-checker/README.md

 ## GitHub Actions
-Add `.dependency.yaml` file to the root directory of your project
+Add `.dependency.yaml` file to the root directory of your project and add the following.
 ```yaml
 dependency:
   files: